Wednesday | June 30 | 7pm

 Bridging the grace of Asian elegance and American dynamism, the Nai-Ni Chen Dance Company provides cultural experiences that reflect the inspiring hope and energy of the immigrant's journey.
-The company dances at the intersection of innovation and tradition, empowering communities through performances and interactive engagements.
-Its exuberant productions have been presented at some of the most prestigious concert halls in the United States and in thirteen tours around the globe.
+The company dances at the intersection of innovation and tradition and its exuberant productions have been presented at some of the most prestigious concert halls in the United States and in thirteen tours around the globe.

 Choreographer/Dancer, Nai-Ni Chen, is a unique artist whose work crosses cultural boundaries.
 Each of her dances reflect her personal vision as an immigrant American female artist with deep roots in the Asian culture.
 From this very personal perspective, she creates new works that reflect current issues with global influences.
 Some of her works have been developed in collaboration with renowned artists such as the Ahn Trio, Glen Velez, Joan La Barbara, and the members of the New Asia Chamber Music Society.

 Hank Allen-Barfield - drums

 Sunday | September 26 | 4pm